Tree preservation order data

 tree-preservation-order

-The reference for the tree preservation order that covers this area.
+The reference for the tree preservation order that covers this zone.

 geometry

-The boundary for the tree preservation area as a single polygon or multipolygon value.
-Points must be in the WGS84 coordinate reference system.
+The boundary for the tree preservation zone as a single polygon or multipolygon value.
+All points in the polygon must be in the WGS84 coordinate reference system.

 Example: